 What are the eligibility requirements?

-- The park or potential park must be located in unincorporated DeKalb County.
+- The park or potential park must be managed by the DeKalb County Department of Recreation, Parks, and Cultural Affairs.

 - The applicant must have registered with Park Pride as a Friends of Park group.

-- The community must be ready to commit to six to eight months of planning work.
+- The steering committee must be ready to commit to six to eight months of planning work.

 - The park or potential park must be publicly accessible in perpetuity.

-- The community must be open to an inclusive, consensus-driven public engagement process during which all ideas will be considered regardless of popularity, site control, or budget.
+- The applicant and steering committee must be open to an inclusive, consensus-driven public engagement process during which all ideas will be considered.

 - Does the project address an identified need?

-- Are there ongoing or pending initiatives that might influence the timing of the Park Visioning?
+- Are there ongoing or pending initiatives that might influence the timing of a Park Visioning?

 - What are the challenges and opportunities presented by the project?